fluxcd/flux/docs/references/fluxyaml-config-files.md

 Much of the time, it will only be necessary to supply one command to be run.

-The commands will be run with the `--git-path` being processed as a working directory -- which is not necessarily the same directory in which the `.flux.yaml` file was found.
+The commands will be run with the target path being processed as a working directory -- which is not necessarily the same directory in which the `.flux.yaml` file was found.
 [See below](#execution-context) for more details on the execution context in which commands are run.